backend-development/backend-development-textbook/source/rails_authentication.md

 ```

 This makes it all the more important that the cookie not be stolen!
-Remember to always use https if your app authenticates users at
+Remember to **always use https** if your app authenticates users at
 any point.

+§

 The Rails framework automatically sets and reads this cookie,
 and offers a Hash `session` that is accessible from
 both controllers and views.
 By default the keys and values you store
 in the session hash are serialized, encrypted with a secret key and
 sent as the value of the session cookie.

+The cookie is not saved on the server.

+This way of handling state works well with load balancers and
+multiple web servers.

+§

 Even without a Login, you can use the session to track a user
 as they browse through the web app.
 For example you could count